 Use Cases for Multi-Platform Integration

-Here are some real-world examples of multi-platform integration.
+Here are practical examples of multi-platform integration in action.

 Support Triage and Ticket Routing

-When the homepage of the company’s website is broken, an incident will be created in ServiceNow.
-The integration solution will create an issue for the support staff using Jira Service Management.
-They’ll now decide to escalate the issue to the development team for further assistance as an Azure DevOps work item.
+Real-world application: When the homepage of a company’s website goes down, an incident is created in ServiceNow.
+The integration creates a work item for the support staff in Jira Service Management, who escalate it to the development team as an Azure DevOps work item.
+Once the developers fix the problem and mark the work item as “closed,” the incident state changes to “resolved” across all three platforms automatically.

 This same multi-platform connection is also applicable to security incidents and outsourced service management.